Navigate to...

 • Debugging and troubleshooting

 2. Structure the supplier_id object with the supplier identification information.
+Include at least one of these identifiers:

 3. Build the customer_info object with the customer information.